 For additional information, contact Public Works at 905-873-2601 ext.
-2603 or visit the Town's website.
+2603 or visit haltonhills.ca.

 The Town of Halton Hills, with a population of approximately 60,000, consists of two urban centres, Georgetown and Acton, the Halton Hills Premier Gateway employment area, three hamlets – Glen Williams, Stewarttown and Norval – and several smaller settlements.
 Halton Hills has long been recognized for its natural beauty, active agricultural community, high quality of life and proximity to major centres, including Brampton, Mississauga and Toronto.
 The Town is ranked as one of the top small communities in Canada by a national magazine.

-Visit the Town of Halton Hills website
+Visit the Town's website

 - 30 -